Ra-svg/UMBC-DATA606-Capstone/docs/Proposal.md

   - Gradient Boosting.

-  - k nearest Neighbors

 ## Proposed Outcome:

-Leveraging this dataset,I would like to build models and conduct an extensive Exploratory Data Analysis (EDA), the following steps outline how I can proceed to predict property prices, and possibly, other features like the likelihood of a property being sold quickly based on its characteristics and location.
+Leveraging this dataset,I would like to build models and conduct an extensive Exploratory Data Analysis (EDA), to predict property prices, and use, other features like its characteristics and location.